petricbranko/pulumi-serverless-starter/README.md

 A production-ready serverless starter template using Pulumi and AWS.
 Deploys Lambda functions, DynamoDB tables, and API Gateway with optional custom domain support.

+> **📖 Want to learn more?** Read the full story behind this project: [Building a Modular Pulumi Serverless Starter](https://brankopetric.com/blog/pulumi-serverless-starter/)

 ## Features

 - **Auto-Discovery**: Automatically discovers and deploys all Lambda functions from the `lambda_functions` directory